csc-training/summerschool/gpu-openmp/docs/01-GPU-intro.md

 - Large area dedicated to caches and control
     - Good for control-flow
     - Great for task parallelism (MIMD)
-- Less silicon dedicated at ALUs
+- Less silicon dedicated at Arithmetic-Logic Units (ALU)
     - Bad with parallel execution